SEE THE BEST OF INTERLAKEN IN 1 DAY – ITINERARY

 - The train station is located next to the boat station in Brienz.
 It is impossible to miss the “Brienz Rothorn” sign and station.

 - Buy your ticket directly at the ticket shop.
 I suggest buying a ticket first and then go and explore the village of Brienz.
 On busy days, you are not guaranteed to get a seat on the train you wish to take.
 You could buy a seat guarantee online or at the counter.
-You might have to wait (especially on clear days) without the seat guarantee.
+It could happen, that the loc is full and you might have to wait for the next one (especially on clear days) without the seat guarantee.